mj-ml/llm-shop-assistant/README.md

 After each run of the model there is a LLM model as a judge which evaluates the correctness of the answer (stored in the db and visible in the dashboards)

+Dashboards are created in the init.dockerfile.

+To see the dashboards:

 http://localhost:3000/